 Saturday, April 18th at 1:00pm PST

 I have accepted a full time tenure-track position as Assistant Professor of Dance at Southern Utah University beginning Fall 2019

 A humble thanks goes out to everyone in the San Francisco Bay Area who has supported the full flourishing of my career and my dance company, Inside Out Contemporary Ballet.
 I want to thank our donors, our fiscal sponsor Dancers’ Group, our collaborators, dancers, students, and performing artists who have made our work possible since 2012.

 In this time of transition comes much reflection and opportunity for growth.
 Since finishing my MFA in Dance at Mills College in 2018, I have realized, after 3 years of deliberation, that although my roots lie in classical and contemporary ballet, my artistic interests, academic research, social activism, and other creative projects have evolved beyond the particulars of a contemporary ballet aesthetic.
-For now IOCB will remain a vessel for my creative work, however I will be launching a new project, the Casey Lee Thorne (CLT) Dance Alliance, in the coming months.
-This project will provide a larger framework to dream expansively, connect globally, and organize collaborations across aesthetic and conceptual lines.
+For now IOCB will remain a vessel for my creative work, however I will be creating and promoting work under my own name from now on to provide a larger framework to dream expansively, connect globally, and organize collaborations across aesthetic and conceptual lines.

 September 28 – October 1, 2017

 JGDT premieres their newest evening-length work.
 “Alpha Mouse” explores gender equality and desire.